Computing Conforming Partitions with Low Stabbing Number for Rectilinear Polygons: Polygons with Small Treewidth

 \section{Polygons with Small Treewidth}

 We now turn towards FPT algorithms, and in particular, study polygons with bounded treewidth.
-We recall first a few definitions.
-A \emph{tree decomposition} of a graph $G = (V, E)$ is a tree $ \mathcal{T}$ and an assignment $ \beta$ from the nodes of $ \mathcal{T}$ to subsets of $V$ (called \emph{bags}) with the following properties: (a) For every vertex $v$ of $G$, the bags containing $v$ form a non-empty connected subtree of $ \mathcal{T}$. (b) For every edge $e$ of $G$, there exists a bag that contains both endpoints of $e$.
-The \emph{width} of a tree decomposition is the maximum bag-size minus one, and the \emph{treewidth} $ \tw(G)$ of $G$ is the minimum width of a tree decomposition of $G$.

-The treewidth has frequently been used for FPT algorithms for graph problems, but can also be used for solving problems on polygons, see e.g.~\cite{BiedlMehrabi}.
-Recall that the \emph{pixelation} of a polygon $ P $ is obtained by inserting all reflex segments.
+The treewidth (the definition is recalled in Section~\ref{sec:preliminaries}) has frequently been used for FPT algorithms for graph problems but can also be used for solving problems on polygons, see e.g.~\cite{BiedlMehrabi}.

-This gives rise to a planar graph (the \emph{pixelation graph} $G_P$ by replacing every crossing with a new vertex of degree~$ 4 $ and every endpoint of a reflex segment on an edge of $ P $ with a vertex of degree~$ 3 $ (see Figure~\ref{fig:MSOL_ex}(a)).
-The \emph{treewidth} of $ P $ is the treewidth $ \tw(G_P)$ of the pixelation graph.

-Our algorithm for polygons with small treewidth uses not only the pixelation graph, but also its \emph{radial graph} $ R _ P $ and defined as follows.
-The vertices of $ R _ P $ are the vertices of $G_P$ (we denote them by $ V _ P $), as well as one vertex for every pixel (we denote these by $ \pixelset_P$).
-We add an edge $ (\pixel,v)$ between $ \pixel\in \pixelset_P$ and $v\in V_P$ if and only if vertex $v$ is incident to pixel $ \pixel $.
-See Figure~\ref{fig:MSOL_ex}(b).
-Using the techniques of Borradaile et al.~\cite{BorradaileELW17}, one can easily show that $ R _ P $ has treewidth $ \OO(\tw(G_P))$, since pixels are incident to four vertices of $G_P$.